-- Benefit elections and contributions are effective on your date of hire. - You have 30 days from date of hire to enroll in benefits.
-New faculty hired at the beginning of the academic year have until September 30th.
+- Benefit elections and contributions are effective on your date of hire. - You have 31 days from your date of hire to enroll in benefits.
 If you miss the window, the next opportunity to enroll will be during Open Enrollment (generally early November) or if you have a qualifying life event. - Please make sure your address is accurate in WesPortal under Personal Information, especially if you recently moved.
 Insurance cards and important correspondence will be sent to that address. - If you have questions with your benefit elections or uploading the form, please email benefits@wesleyan.edu.
 The address is monitored by all Benefits staff and allows us to answer your inquiries promptly.